2006–07 Detroit Red Wings season: Players lost

+Signings

 Draft picks

-Detroit's picks at the 2006 NHL Entry Draft in Vancouver, British Columbia.
+Detroit's picks at the 2006 NHL entry draft in Vancouver, British Columbia.
 The Red Wings had no first-round pick in this draft, having dealt the 29th overall pick to the Phoenix Coyotes.

 Farm teams

 Grand Rapids Griffins

 The Griffins are Detroit's top affiliate in the American Hockey League in 2006–07.

 Toledo Storm

 The Storm are the Red Wings' ECHL affiliate for the 2006–07 season.